Professor David Worthington

-Current plans include writing-up his monograph (contracted with Edinburgh University Press) and public history focusing on the travel memoir, biographical and autobiographical sources relating to the northern Highland scholar and minister, James Fraser of Kirkhill (1634-1709), and another project looking at memory relating to Scottish emigrants in late medieval and early-modern Poland (this connects also with the Facebook page, Scottish-Polish historical links / Związki historyczne Polski i Szkocji and its Twitter equivalent Scottish-PolishLinks).
+Current plans include publishing his monograph (contracted with Edinburgh University Press) and public history focusing on the life-writing of northern Highland scholar and minister, James Fraser of Kirkhill (1634-1709), and another project looking at memory relating to Scottish emigrants in late medieval and early-modern Poland (this connects also with the Facebook page, Scottish-Polish historical links / Związki historyczne Polski i Szkocji and its Twitter equivalent Scottish-PolishLinks).
 Professor Worthington's work on sport in the Highlands and a further project - involving public talks, teaching, research and publications - on the Coastal History of the Moray Firth, overlap.

 In spring of 2016, he hosted 'Firths and Fjords' the first-ever coastal history conference and the biggest and most ambitious academic conference ever to have taken place in Dornoch.
 It was a community-focused event which explored historical communities situated along adjacent, or near adjacent littorals, attracted considerable media and press activity, aided by extensive use of the #firths2016 hashtag.
 This inspired the development of the 'Firths and Fjords' blog and website, the 'Firths and Fjords' Facebook page, the 'Moray Firth History' Facebook and Twitter pages, and will lead to further publication, public lectures and knowledge exchange in this area, from a comparative perspective.
 In the spring of 2018, in Dornoch, he hosted Dr Julie Brown, a scholar of coastal and maritime literature from Clatsop Community College in Oregon, USA.
 Funded by the Fulbright Specialist Programme, Julie gave seminars, school workshops, public lectures, film screenings (in Balintore, Dornoch and Inverness) and student mentoring, in the field of public history, as well as on coastal and maritime culture and literature of the sea.
 In 2020, he instigated the Coastal History Network, a regular, global, online gathering of what is now 170-plus scholars.